lillyyyn/turtleletters2020/README.md

 # turtleletters2020

-Group leaders ONLY should fork this repo.
-Team members should fork the team leaders repo.
+Team A fork this repo.